The Rise of Statutes of Limitation Revival Laws

 Sometimes people may not immediately recognize that what happened to them was abuse.
 Perpetrators take advantage of a child’s limited perception and general trust in adults.
-Many times, it is not until they get older that they realize that what happened was inappropriate.
+Many times, it is not until they get older, and have had a meaningful opportunity to seek (and afford) treatment, that they realize that what happened was inappropriate.

 It can be easier to pretend the abuse never happened, rather than face the pain, fear, and shame that comes with admitting abuse.
 Especially if the perpetrator was someone the child trusted.
 Three out of four adolescents who have been sexually assaulted were victimized by someone they knew well.

 The memories of the traumatic event can be repressed altogether.
 Later in life there may be a triggering event that will recall the events.
-Repressed memories are still recognized by the courts as a way to extend the statute, but it is still a grey area within the law.
+While extremely difficult to successfully navigate, “repressed memory” exceptions are recognized by courts, including Missouri and Kansas, as a way to extend the statute, but are very much a grey area within the law.

 Child USA states the goal of these revival laws are to:

 - Shift the cost of abuse from victims and the public to the ones who caused it

 - Educate the public and prevent future abuse.

 The filed lawsuit goes through the same procedures as if it were filed within the previous window of time.
 There is still due process, the burden of proof is still on the plaintiff.